 Refunds: If there is a credit balance on the student account and all University charges have been satisfied, surplus funds can be refunded upon written request from the student to the Bursar's Office.

 - Withdrawal from a course: Refunds can take up to 30 business days to process from the date of the student's request.

 - From federal financial aid: Refunds can take up to 14 business days to be delivered to the student or parent from the date of aid disbursement.
 Checks are prepared automatically and delivered to the student's campus mailbox.
 If the student does not have a campus mailbox, the check will be delivered to the address indicated in the Registrar's records.
 For parents, checks are delivered to the parent's address indicated on the PLUS Loan application.

 Overpayments: If a student and/or parent receives an overpayment of funds for any reason, he or she will be required to pay back the University within 30 days of notification.
 All refunds are subject to audit corrections.
 Please refer to The University of Tampa Catalog for additional information on the refund process.

 Bookstore Vouchers: Vouchers up to $600 are available for students who have an overpayment on his/her account during the fall and spring terms in the Bursar's Office (Plant Hall Room 428) on Aug.
-5 for the Fall 2013 term and on Jan.
-2 for the Spring 2014 term.
+1 for the fall term and on Jan.
+2 for the spring term.
 A valid photo identification card, a signed UT billing statement and all completed financial aid documents are required.
 Questions about bookstore vouchers should be directed to the Bursar's Office.